belovedpearl/Currency_Converter/README.md

 #### Local Terminal

- * I have written the program and ran it several times on my terminal and it all work fine as desired.
+ * I have written the program and ran it several times on my terminal and it all work fine as expected.

  ![Local Terminal](assets/images/siteTest/cssVal.webp)

 ### Heroku Terminal
- * I have passed the code through [JSHint](https://jshint.com/)
+ *

  ![Heroku Terminal](assets/images/siteTest/jshint.webp)

- I have also tested the code using python checker.
+ I have also tested the code using **Python Checker**.

  ![Python Checker](assets/images/python-checker.webp)